jochenruland/upgradableSmartContract/README.md

 This project is for experimentation purposes implementing a simple proxy pattern in order to make smart contracts upgradeable.

-A great tutorial on upgradeable smart contracts can be found [here](https://jeiwan.net/posts/upgradeable-proxy-from-scratch/)
+A great tutorial on upgradeable smart contracts can be found [https://jeiwan.net/posts/upgradeable-proxy-from-scratch/] Further details especially on initialization can be found [here](https://dev.to/abhikbanerjee99/nuances-of-using-upgradeable-smart-contracts-5acj)

 Here you get the basic ideas from Openzepppelin blog on upgradable contracts [here](https://blog.openzeppelin.com/proxy-patterns/)